kakeetopius/subg/README.md

 # It can be set here or passed via the --hf-token flag or via the env variable HF_TOKEN
 hf_token = "your-hf-token-here"
 ```

+The config file can be also given using the `--config` flag.

 ### Environment Variables